 Flu vaccinations at Bedworth Health Centre

 Bedworth Health Centre is pleased to be able to offer the flu vaccination.
-The best time to have a flu vaccine is in mid to late autumn, therefore our flu vaccinations will commence from a date to be confirmed later in 2019 for patients aged under 18 and from a date to be confirmed later in 2019 for patients aged 18 and above with underlying health conditions and pregnant women.
+The best time to have a flu vaccine is in mid to late autumn, therefore our flu vaccinations will commence from Wednesday 18th September for patients aged under 18 and over 65, and from a date to be confirmed later in 2019 for patients aged 18 and above with underlying health conditions and pregnant women.
 Please call the surgery on 02476 315432 (Option 1 – Appointments), come and speak to a Receptionist in person or access our GP Online Services provision to make your appointment.
 If you are not sure whether or not you are eligible for a flu vaccination, please call the above number (Option 5 – Administration) to check.

-A large amount of this information has been taken from the NHS choices website, more information about the flu vaccine can be found at that website here.
+A large amount of this information has been taken from the NHS.uk website, more information about the flu vaccine can be found at that website here.
 This website also has further information about flu itself.